-With my team of caregivers, I strive to provide informed, compassionate and meticulous care to those who entrust us with providing care for their problems and concerns.
-My goal is to provide outcomes that are helpful to those we serve and to protect their dignity, privacy and safety.
+With my team of caregivers, my goal is to provide informed, compassionate and meticulous care to those who entrust us with providing care for their problems and concerns.
+We stive to provide outcomes that are helpful to those we serve and to protect their dignity, privacy and safety.

 Dr. Van Beek's Plastic Surgery Blogs